Transverse contributions to the longitudinal stiffness of the human foot: Methods

-The foot was tested under three conditions ({\bfseries i}) unmodified foot with no tape (subscript $(\bullet)_n$, e.g.\ $\eta_n$), ({\bfseries ii}) taped with an elastic tape tightly wrapped around the distal metatarsal heads (subscript $(\bullet)_t$, e.g.\ $\eta_t$), and ({\bfseries iii}) control trials with the elastic tape loosely applied with no tension (subscript $(\bullet)_c$, e.g.\ $\eta_c$).
-Length of the tape was customized for each subject to match the circumference of the forefoot, and for condition (ii) it was stretched to the maximum extent possible by hand (same experimenter for all subjects) and wrapped tightly.
-For (iii), it was wrapped at the forefoot without perceivable stretch.
-The foot was held unloaded at the time of application of the tape in (ii) and (iii).
+The experiment was conducted under three conditions in a randomized order: \begin{enumerate*}[label=(\textbf{\roman*})] \item free condition with no tape, \item taped condition with an elastic tape wrapped tightly around the distal metatarsal heads of the left foot, and \item control condition with the elastic tape loosely applied on the left foot with as little tension as possible. \end{enumerate*}

+We used commonly available adhesive Kinesiology tape (3B Scientific, Hamburg, Germany).
+The length of the tape was customized for each subject to match twice the circumference of the unloaded forefoot.
+In pilot trials, tape of lower length tended to peel off or tear during the first few walking steps.
+For the taped condition it was stretched to the maximum extent possible by hand and wrapped tightly (same experimenter for all subjects).
+In the control condition, the tape was wrapped at the forefoot without perceivable stretch.
+The foot was held unloaded at the time of application of the tape in the taped and control conditions.
+Each trial was continuously monitored and repeated if the tape appeared to peel off or tear.
+Steps where marker trajectories were missing or erroneous were rejected.